asyncapi/website/pages/docs/community/styleguide/punctuation.md

 # Punctuation

-Writing documentation helps us communicate indirectly with millions of people worldwide.
-Punctuation essential part for conveying meaning, clarity, and consistency in writing.
-To preserve industry standards and ensure uniformity among documents, it is important to stick to established style guides.
+Writing documentation is important because it allows us to indirectly communicate with many people around the world.
+Punctuation is a crucial part of writing because it helps us to make our message clear and consistent.
+To make sure our documents follow the same standards and are consistent with others in the industry, it's important to use the style guides that have already been recognised.

 ## 1. Period (.)